Prenatal Vitamins: What You Need To Know

 The nutrients you need

 Turns out you may be able to get what’s most crucial for the development of a healthy baby from a regular one-a-day multivitamin.
-According to the March of Dimes, a non-profit group that works to prevent birth defects, taking 400 mcg of folic acid every day in addition to what you get in a balanced diet, before and just after conception, can prevent up to 70 percent of neural tube defects (a problem with the developing baby’s spinal cord that can be devastating).
+According to the March of Dimes, a non-profit group that works to prevent birth defects, taking 400 micrograms of folic acid every day in addition to what you get in a balanced diet, before and just after conception, can prevent up to 70 percent of neural tube defects (problems with the developing baby’s brain or spine that can be devastating).
 That amount is found in many one-a-day multivitamin/mineral formulas, especially in those designed for women.

 Experiment with formulas

 You may have to try several formulas before you find one you like.
 Some may upset your stomach (particularly formulas high in iron).
 Others may be too large to swallow easily.

 There’s no standardization in prenatal formulas.
 Manufacturers can choose whether to make their product available with or without a prescription.
 They can include longer or shorter lists of vitamins and minerals, and even herbs.
 There’s no consistency in the list or amount of ingredients from brand to brand.
 Because the preparations can vary so much, it’s up to you to be informed: read the labels, talk to your doctor and pharmacist, and choose the best pill for you.
 The right one will depend on your diet, your tolerance for different pills, and whether or not your insurance covers prescription pills (if it does, they may be the least expensive option).

 If you choose an over-the-counter brand, the March of Dimes recommends looking for “USP” on the label—that indicates that the vitamins have been given a stamp of approval from the U.S. Pharmacopeia, an organization that checks safety and quality.
 Read labels carefully.
 You may find that the once-a-day multivitamin you’re already taking contains the vitamins and minerals you need right now.